-We may expend our limited resources to pursue particular research and development opportunities and fail to capitalize on others that may be more profitable or for which there is a greater likelihood of success.
-Because we have limited resources, we focus our research and development programs on therapeutic cell candidates for specific indications.
+We may expend our limited resources to pursue particular R&D opportunities and fail to capitalize on others that may be more profitable or for which there is a greater likelihood of success.
+Because we have limited resources, we focus our R&D programs on therapeutic cell candidates for specific indications.
 As a result, we may forego or delay the pursuit of opportunities for other therapeutic cell candidates or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
-Our spending on current and future research and development programs and therapeutic cell candidates may not yield any commercially viable products.
+Our spending on current and future R&D programs and therapeutic cell candidates may not yield any commercially viable products.